Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 scale(p, 10);
 ```

-Can you think of the way to make a property read-only?
+Can you guess the way to make a property read-only?
 That is to say, for its value to be unchangeable (assuming the user will not access any properties beginning by `_`)?

 If you wanted to add a property to an already existing object, you would have to use [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty):